 I am a political scientist with a focus on political theory and public policy.
-I’ve taught political theory at The New School and published articles on distributive justice, welfare policy, feminist political theory, and the ethics of a basic income–an unconditional, guaranteed minimum income.
-I now teach in the social sciences at NYU Shanghai.
+I’ve written on distributive justice, welfare policy, feminist political theory, and the ethics of a basic income–an unconditional, guaranteed minimum income.

-I have a PhD in Political Science from Harvard University and an A.B. from Princeton University.
+I have a Ph.D. in Political Science from Harvard University and an A.B. in Politics from Princeton University.

 View my CV.